 It’s highly appropriate that we shine our spotlight on a cake maker during the festive season.
 After all, what’s a celebration without a great cake or confection to bring people together?

 One of the best cake artists in Singapore has got to be the very unassuming Jenny Lie, aka Ten Butter Fingers.
 But Jenny isn’t a full-time baker.
 This accountant by training actually spends her days working as a corporate trainer and coach.

-A self-described octopus, she juggles her professional career, family (a loving husband and two teens: A 12-year-old son and 14-year-old daughter), volunteering with the Girls’ Brigade, and volunteering as a marriage mentor with her church, alongside running what is easily one of the country’s most popular IG-based cake shops.
+A self-described octopus, Jenny juggles her professional career, family (a loving husband and two teens: A 12-year-old son and 14-year-old daughter), volunteering with the Girls’ Brigade, and volunteering as a marriage mentor with her church, alongside running what is easily one of the country’s most popular IG-based cake shops.

 I first tasted a Ten Butter Fingers cake when one was gifted to me and my wife.
 It was a Dressed Up Yuzu Chiffon With Edible Flowers and it was delicious.
 Since that first cake, I have been a loyal Ten Butter Fingers customer.
 My family likes that her cakes are made with fresh ingredients and aren’t overly sweet.

 I also like the personal interaction and being able to communicate with Jenny, who is as gracious and helpful as she is talented.
 So, I am thrilled to be able to interview her for this column.
 And maybe, if you’re tempted, you’ll want to order a cake from her for your next family gathering or birthday.

 Here, in CNA Lifestyle's series, where we speak with creatives making their mark in Singapore, Jenny discusses how passion becomes business.

 HI JENNY, HOW DID YOU FIRST GET INTO BAKING?